alexaulbach/RadarTracker/README.md

 Meanwhile the only remainings are the graphics, prototypes and some lines of code about the prediction of train-direction.

 #Version history
+0.3.2 2016-11-06
+- Fixed: Debug-mode was initially on.
+- Change: Reversed research-order of movement- and immobile-tracker and other slight changes with research.
+Reversed graphics, too.

+0.3.1 2016-11-05
+- Added release script.
+- Second release on mods.factorio.com

 0.3.0 2016-10-31
 - Stabilized, immoveables and movement tracker now works reliable.
 - Debug-mode.
 I think the idea of the "debugger" is cool.
 It helped me a lot to find the bugs, to see, when an entity changed state.